thegeeklab/hugo-geekdoc/exampleSite/content/shortcodes/images/_index.md

       credits: "[Asher Ward](https://unsplash.com/@the_asher_ward) on [Unsplash](https://unsplash.com/s/photos/forest)"
 ---

 If you need more flexibility for your embedded images, you could use the `img` shortcode.
-It is using Hugos [page resources](https://gohugo.io/content-management/page-resources/) and supports lazy loading of your images.
+It is using Hugo's [page resources](https://gohugo.io/content-management/page-resources/) and supports lazy loading of your images.

 **Attributes:**